-The Student Development Division is composed of the Office of the Dean of Students, Residence Life, Student Involvement, Career Services and Integrated Advising, and Community and Intercultural Engagement.
+The Student Development Division is composed of the Office of the Dean of Students, Residence Life, Student Involvement, Career Services, Integrated Advising, Intercultural Engagement, Community Engagement, Counseling and Disability Services, Health Information, and the Christian Leadership Center (CLC) and office of the Chaplain.
 Student Development's mission is to enhance the academic climate of the campus by contributing to the intellectual and interpersonal development of the students in both curricular and co-curricular realms.

 The Student Development Office is a resource for student concerns, supports students in all aspects of their lives, and assists students in their development as individuals and as members of the community.
 Students are encouraged to address problems, concerns, complaints, or recommendations to any member of the staff.
-Student Involvement and Residence Life are also located in the Student Union Building.
-Counseling Services and Health Services are located in Rotary Hall.
-Recreational Sports and Intramurals are located in the Centenary Fitness Center.
+The Dean of Students, Student Involvement and Residence Life are located in the Student Union Building.
+Counseling Services, Disability Services, Integrated Advising and Health Information are located on the lower level of Rotary Hall.
+Intercultural Engagement, Career Services, Community Engagement, and the office of the Chaplain and Director of CLC are located in Smith Hall.